AIAngels

 The people who stay most consistent across long-running fictional dynamics tend to do the opposite.
 They invest in a small, stable core: three or four facts that are always true in this world, stated in a way that doubles as natural scene-setting.
 They do not try to reconstruct the whole structure every time.
 They trust that the texture of the relationship, the way you and your companion talk to each other, carries continuity that no document can replicate anyway.

 The AI Girlfriend Voice Chat mode is actually instructive here.
-When you are speaking out loud rather than typing, you cannot paste in a three-paragraph setup.
+When you are speaking out loud instead of typing, you cannot paste in a three-paragraph setup.
 You have to orient the scene in a sentence or two, in real time.
 Most voice users report that this constraint produces better scenes, not worse ones.
 The limitation forces precision.

 If your scene context has grown beyond what you can state in four sentences, it has probably grown too large.
 Not because complex worlds are bad, but because anything your companion cannot hold in immediate memory is not really active context.
 It is documentation.
 Documentation does not make a conversation.